BadassBaboon/Texture-Toolkit/README.md

 Neither depends on the player's GPU or driver: the hash covers the texture's tightly-packed rows, never the driver's row padding, so it means the same thing on every machine.

+## Mip levels

+**Texture Toolkit builds a replacement with the mip count your file carries.** Mip count is an authoring decision and is treated as one: a chain you deliberately stopped early is applied as authored, without complaint.
+The one case that is filled in for you is a *single-level* file replacing a mipmapped texture, which is equally what an author who meant it and an author who forgot the export checkbox would produce -- and only for uncompressed formats, where downsampling the source is cheap and clean.

-Export replacements **with a full mip chain**.
-A block-compressed replacement without mips cannot have its mips regenerated, so it samples its top level at every distance and shimmers in motion -- and a higher-resolution replacement aliases *more* than the original did, not less.
+For most world art, export **with a full chain**.
+A block-compressed replacement without mips samples its top level at every distance and shimmers in motion, and a higher-resolution replacement aliases *more* than the original did, not less.
 Mips cost about a third more VRAM.
 Dumps are written with their full chain, so an edited dump is already correct.

+Stopping the chain early is the right call in specific places, and nothing here will argue with you:
+UI and HUD art drawn at or near 1:1 never samples below level 0 and pays VRAM for every level it carries, and some textures are authored against a known minimum on-screen size.

+> Anisotropic filtering is not a reason to ship fewer mips.
+Aniso exists to *correct* the
+> over-blurring that mip sampling causes at grazing angles; dropping levels does not buy sharpness,
+> it buys shimmer.

+### Why mips are not generated for compressed formats

+Missing mips cannot be recovered from block-compressed data.
+Producing them means decompressing, downsampling, and re-encoding -- a second lossy pass over data that already took one -- so the generated levels come out visibly softer than the ones a proper exporter would have made from your uncompressed source.
+Texture Toolkit could pull in a BC encoder (DirectXTex) to do this automatically, and deliberately does not: it would spend a dependency and a quality penalty to paper over an export mistake, while also making it impossible to tell a deliberate short chain from a forgotten one.
+The assumption is that someone authoring texture replacements knows which compression and how many levels their texture wants.
+Export the mips you want; you will get them.

 ## Compatibility